Ranjan Ramanayake: Politics

 Ramanayake was initially the electoral organiser of Katana in the Gampaha Electoral District before becoming the electoral organiser in Balangoda.
 In 2008, Ramanayake contested for the position of Chief Minister of the Sabaragamuwa Provincial Council and became leader of the opposition of the council.

 In 2010, he was elected to the district parliament in Ratnapura from the United National party (UNP) and was one of the most outspoken members of the parliament, working as a major opposition activist against the then-incumbent United People's Freedom Alliance (UPFA) government.

 Ramanayake was later appointed as the UNP organiser of Divulapitiya in Gampaha.
-Ramanayake received highest number of preferential votes for the UNP in the Gampaha district during the 2015 parliamentary elections, receiving a total of 216,463 votes.
+Ramanayake received the highest number of preferential votes for the UNP in the Gampaha district during the 2015 parliamentary elections, receiving a total of 216,463 votes.
 He was reelected in 2020.
 However, he lost his seat in 2021 when he was sentenced to 6 years in prison for contempt of court.